this-oliver/this-oliver/README.md

 ## **About me**

-1. I've got an academic background in software engineering 💻 and information security 🔐
+1. I currently focus most of my professional work on application security
 2. I like jazz, art and competitive sports
 3. I failed my first startup

 ## **What I'm trying to do at the moment**

-- learning kubernetes
+- learning how to 3D model
-- improving my linux skills
 - building a homelab

 <br>